alexkasema/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 A function that prints all the elements of a dlistint_t list.
 # 1-dlistint_len.c
 A function that returns the number of elements in a linked dlistint_t list.
+# 2-add_dnodeint.c
+A function that adds a new node at the beginning of a dlistint_t list.